perryofpeek/SqlToGraphitePlugin-SqlServer/README.md

-SqlToGraphitePlugin-HttpPing
+SqlToGraphitePlugin-SqlServer
 ============================

-Simple SqlToGraphitePlugin that times a http request
+Simple SqlToGraphitePlugin that works with SqlServer